Your new prescription is in hand.

 How do I choose spectacles?

-To balance your soft facial features, we recommend angular glasses frames.
+To balance your soft facial features, angular glasses frames are a grate shape of frame.
 Spectacles with sharp corners will contrast your cheeks to create a good degree of balance.
-This is why we suggest square spectacles with straight lines and more angular details.
+This is why spectacles with straight lines and more angular details help juxtapose your face to give more definition.

 However, it’s worth mentioning that there are no hard and fast rules for choosing glasses frames.
 There are always exceptions and if you want to break all the rules, why not go against the grain with a full round glasses frame?
 You might just prefer it with your outlandish tendencies.